 Not all doctors agree that the best way to diagnose IBS is through the exclusion of other diseases.
 Some researchers suggest a more "positive approach" using guidelines called the Rome III criteria.

 According to the criteria, certain symptoms must be present before IBS can be diagnosed.
 The patient must have experienced symptoms for at least 6 months.
 The symptoms must be present for at least 3 days a month in 3 different months.
 The pain and distress must be associated with at least two of these three features:

 A bowel movement relieves the ache and suffering.

 There's a change in how often the stool comes out.

 The stool looks different.

-Certain symptoms must also distinguish IBS, such as:
+Certain symptoms may also distinguish IBS, such as: